linwei0763/linwei0763.github.io/_pages/about.md

 ---

 Wei Lin is a PhD researcher at Tongji University.
 His PhD thesis is aimed at the digital transformation of underground infrastructures.
-He got his BE from Tongji University and was awarded Shanghai Outstanding Graduate in 2019.
-He worked as a visiting PhD researcher at the University of Cambridge for one year.
+In 2019, he earned his B.Eng. degree from Tongji University and was awarded Shanghai Outstanding Graduate.
+During 2023 and 2024, He worked as a visiting PhD researcher at the University of Cambridge for one year.